neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/top-level-folder.md

 only transfer folders in the working top-level folder (unless `upload_entire_project()` or `download_entire_project()` is used).

-In the below example we weill create and transfer folders in `rawdata`.
+In the below example we will create and transfer folders in `rawdata`.
 Then, the top-level folder is switched to `derivatives` and the actions repeated.#

 ```python